d6y/lift-cookbook/docs/0500-Around/0200-Schedule-later.md

 Discussion
 ----------

+`Schedule` also includes a `schedule` method which will send a specified actor a specified message after a given delay.

+The above example makes use of the Lift `TimeHelpers`, but there are variant calls that accept `Long` millisecond values.

 Schedule returns a `ScheduledFuture[Unit]` from the Java concurrency library, which allows you to `cancel` the activity.

 See Also